-It is additionally imperative to take note that part of the gorilla trekking permit fee is utilized to do gorilla conservation work, some is used to build infrastructures around the parks, and other portion is used to develop the neighboring communities.
+It is additionally imperative to take note that part of the gorilla trekking permit fee is utilized to do gorilla conservation work, some are used to build infrastructures around the parks, and another portion is used to develop the neighboring communities.
 In this way when booking your Uganda gorilla tour, you are directly taking part in the conservation of these endangered species!

-It’s extremely possible to tour Uganda, or the Bwindi Impenetrable forest for gorilla trekking safari through Kigali.
+It’s extremely possible to tour Uganda or the Bwindi Impenetrable Forest for gorilla trekking safari through Kigali.
 The driving time from Entebbe to Bwindi is 10 hours, while the drive from Kigali to Bwindi is just 4.5 hours.
 Therefore, numerous people from Rwanda safaris opt to tour the gorillas through Kigali.
-So, in the event that you are traveling to the Kigali international Airport in Rwanda, don’t hesitate to book your gorilla trekking tour from Kigali with us.
+Don’t hesitate to book your gorilla trekking tour from Kigali with us.

-It should likewise be noticed that the East African tourist visa can permit you get to these countries with ease.
-The East African tourist visa costs $100, and we encourage you to purchase in case you anticipate to visit two or three east Africa countries of Uganda, Rwanda and Congo.
+It should likewise be noticed that the East African tourist visa can permit you to get to these countries with ease.
+The East African tourist visa costs $100, and we encourage you to purchase in case you anticipate visiting two or three east Africa countries of Uganda, Rwanda, and Congo.

-It’s additionally essential to take note that currently, Uganda has cancelled the discounted gorilla trekking permits and thus, in order to see the mountain gorillas in Uganda, you need to part with a fixed fee of $600 for the Uganda Gorilla permit.
+It’s additionally essential to take note that currently, Uganda has canceled the discounted gorilla trekking permits, and thus, to see the mountain gorillas in Uganda, you need to part with a fixed fee of $600 for the Uganda Gorilla permit.

 Congo provides discounted gorilla approves at USD200 only and can be booked for you if you book with us an all-inclusive tour.
 For further information regarding Congo discounted gorilla permits and budget Congo gorilla safaris, please contact Friendly Gorillas Safaris via cellphone or email.